ReactiveX/rxjs/doc/marble-testing.md

 ## Subscription Marbles

 The `expectSubscriptions` helper allows you to assert that a `cold()` or `hot()` Observable you created was subscribed/unsubscribed to at the correct point in time.
-The `subscriptionMarbles` parameter to `expectObservable` allows your test to unsubscribe even if the observable being tested has not yet completed.
+The `subscriptionMarbles` parameter to `expectObservable` allows your test to defer subscription to a later virtual time, and/or unsubscribe even if the observable being tested has not yet completed.

 The subscription marble syntax is slightly different to conventional marble syntax.